Time to Rethink Roe V. Wade

 My research led me to a disturbing discovery.
 I learned from eye witness testimony how late-term babies are routinely delivered alive and cruelly dissected in a shockingly subhuman procedure called "water bag method," how their harvested organs and tissue are a multi-million (or even multi-billion) dollar business, and about how the pro-abortion camp seeks to legalize infanticide in cases of "botched abortions" (i.e. live births), I came to the harsh realization that adherents of Torah law could not support Roe V. Wade in any way.

 In retrospect, my original opinion was advised by misinformation and a misrepresentation of reality.
-I had reasoned that since a ban on abortion would be across the board, it was necessary to defend the right of every woman to choose as a means of protecting the rights of a tiny minority of women in truly life-threatening circumstances.
+I had reasoned that since a ban on abortion would be across the board, it was necessary to tolerate the state’s defense of every woman’s right to choose as a means of protecting the tiny minority of women in truly life-threatening circumstances.
 And even though the vast majority of abortions are tantamount to murder in Torah law, nevertheless the possibility of depriving even one woman of the right to a life-saving abortion is far worse.
 One woman’s life matters more than the lives of a thousand unborn babies, I reasoned .
 Consequently, defending the right of a fetus to live in 99.9% of cases (i.e. unethical abortions) seemed less important to me than defending the right of a woman to live in -.1% of cases (i.e. ethical abortions).

 However, in reality, the reverse is true.
 Our complacency on the abortion issue has given rise to an unthinkably worse scenario.
 What is happening in now is nothing less than a modern-day death cult of human sacrifice.
 As I mentioned above, late-term babies are being delivered and dissected alive.
 Babies are being murdered after birth.
 This is no longer about abortion but about infanticide.